Yvesei/IoC-DepInjection/README.md

 1. Compile the Java files.

-2. modify the `config.txt` file in the `src` directory with the Implemetation you want to use:
+2. modify the `config.txt` file in the `src` directory with the Implemetation you want to use.

-3. Run the `Presentation` or `Presentation2` class.
+3. Run the `Presentation` class.